chainguard-dev/edu/content/chainguard/administration/iam-organizations/identity-examples/gitlab-identity.md

 chainctl iam roles list
 ```

 You can also edit the pipeline itself to change its behavior.
-For example, instead of inspecting the image repos the identity has access to, you could have the workflow inspect the groups like in the following exmaple.
+For example, instead of inspecting the image repos the identity has access to, you could have the workflow inspect the organization like in the following exmaple.

 ```
-chainctl iam groups ls
+chainctl iam orgs ls
 ```

 Of course, the GitLab pipeline will only be able to perform certain actions on certain resources, depending on what kind of access you grant it.